 - Recognizing external triggers (sights, smells) that cause between-meal cravings

 While this is not a weight-loss plan, many who adopt the practice find they lose some weight naturally.
-One reason, Logan said, is that tuning in to hunger, appreciating your food and thoroughly chewing every bite gives our bodies time to feel satisfied.
+One reason, Anderson said, is that tuning in to hunger, appreciating your food and thoroughly chewing every bite gives our bodies time to feel satisfied.

 Another plus: When you really taste your food, you may enjoy the flavors so much that you reach for unhealthy seasonings like salt, sugar or butter less often.